whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-25-can-rabbits-eat-strawberries.md

 ---
 title: "Can Rabbits Eat Strawberries?"
 permalink: /:categories/can-rabbits-eat-strawberries.html
 excerpt: "Wondering whether your pet rabbit can eat strawberries?
 What about the stems, vines or leaves?
-Read this post to find out if they are healthy and learn some great tips on how to feed them."
+Find out if strawberries are healthy for your bunny and learn some tips on how to feed them."
 date: 2018-03-25
 last_modified_at: 2018-03-25
 header: